Colonoscopy

 Why get a colonoscopy?

+1. To screen for cancer.
 Colorectal cancer is the second-leading cause of cancer-related deaths in the United States.
 However, it’s also a slow-growing cancer.
 That means when it’s found in the early stages, it’s very treatable.
-While there are alternatives to colonoscopy, one of the best ways to screen for colorectal cancer in people without symptoms is through a colonoscopy.
+One of the best ways to screen for colorectal cancer in people without symptoms is colonoscopy.

 When to get a colonoscopy?